vkaravir/JSAV/exercises/tutorial-exercise.md

 is a reference to the JSAV animation of the model answer.
-Like the initialization function, the model solution function should return the structures used in comparing the model solution with student's solution
+Like the initialization function, the model solution function should return the structures used in comparing the model solution with student's solution.

 The function above first creates a JSAV array using the data stored in variable ```initialArray``` in the initialization function.
+Next, it marks the current state as the initially displayed state.
+Without this line, the first step in the model answer would be empty and the first step would show the array.
 It then goes through all indices in turn and highlights the current index.
 The ```gradeableStep()``` function is used to mark states in the model solution that should be used in grading.
-Thus, the model solution can contain an AV with explanations and other structures, but only the returned structures at steps where grade is set to true, are graded.
+Thus, the model solution can contain an AV with explanations and other structures, but only the returned structures at steps where ```gradeableStep``` is called, are graded.
 Such explanatory steps can be added through call to
 ```modeljsav.step()```.